oma-dev/Riddle/README.md

 # Riddle
-This game has finished and no longer playable.
+This game has finished and is no longer playable.

 Riddle game I did on my first summer of university, inspired by the game I really enjoyed playing, DHRiddle.
 Consisted of 5 questions that require heavy research to solve, all questions were solved in a week with a total of 2000~ participants.